-As part of our commitment to community awareness, NewONEShaker offers links to community resources in Shaker Heights and Northeast Ohio.
-In addition to providing information on basic needs, we've included a section on Social Justice - a goal to make our community more inclusive.
+As part of our commitment to community awareness, NewONEShaker offers links to local and national resources.
+In addition to information on basic needs, we've included sections on Education and Social Justice - a goal to foster community inclusion and awareness.

 This page is maintained regularly.
 If you know of a resource we haven't listed, please reach out via our contact page.